k2view-academy/K2View-Academy/articles/01_fabric_overview/02_fabric_glossary.md

 <h3><strong>Instance Group<strong>
 </td>
 <td width="482">
-<p>A list of Instance IDs (LUIs), used as part of a batch data extraction and transformation into Fabric.
+<p>A list of Instance IDs (LUIs) used as part of a batch data extraction and transformation into Fabric.
 Usually constructed by an SQL query.</p>
 </td>
 </tr>
 <tr>